• Skip to primary navigation

 DIY Wall Vases

 I love to fill my home with plants and flowers.
-I’m always looking for new ways to display them in my home.
+I’m always looking for new ways to display them in my house.

-It’s not just real plants and flowers that I love, I’m a big fan of faux plants too.
-One of my most favorite and relaxing crafts, is to make crepe paper flowers.
+It’s not just natural plants and flowers that I love; I’m a big fan of faux plants too.
+One of my favourite and most relaxing crafts is making crepe paper flowers.

 Some of these crepe paper faux flowers I make resemble real flowers, like the ones I made for a large paper flower wall pineapple.
 Others are made up, such as the giant flowers I made for an upcycled leather Boho vase.